 Anti-inflammatory supplements will also help with any inflammatory reaction that has occurred in the digestive system.
 This can be caused by IBS, Candida, bowel prep medication, and also if endometriosis has involved the bowel or digestive system.
+Most of these anti-inflammatory supplements can help with digestive issues as well, especially ginger and digestive enzymes.

 Digestive Enzymes